-- 21.3.1 The arrangements and equipment which are part of the position-keeping/position mooring systems shall be installed under the RS surveyor supervision according to the RS-approved documentation. - 21.3.2 Upon completion of positioning on a site, the arrangements and equipment are subject to testing under the RS surveyor supervision in the scope prescribed by Section 4, Part III "Equipment, Arrangements and Outfit of MODU/FOP" of the Rules for the Classification, Construction and Equipment of MODU/FOP. - 21.3.3 The position-keeping/position mooring systems of the ships and offshore installations in service, which are assigned the distinguishing marks POSIMOOR-FIX, POSIMOOR or POSIMOOR-TA, are subject to periodical surveys according to the applicable requirements of 19.2, Part III "Additional Surveys of Ships Depending on Their Purpose and Hull Material" of the Rules for the Classification Surveys of Ships in Service.
+- 21.3.1 The arrangements and equipment which are part of the position-keeping/position mooring systems shall be installed under the RS surveyor supervision according to the RS-approved documentation. - 21.3.2 Upon completion of positioning on a site, the arrangements and equipment are subject to testing under the RS surveyor supervision in the scope prescribed by Section 4, Part III "Equipment, Arrangements and Outfit" of the Rules for the Classification and Construction of MODU. - 21.3.3 The position-keeping/position mooring systems of the ships and offshore installations in service, which are assigned the distinguishing marks POSIMOOR-FIX, POSIMOOR or POSIMOOR-TA, are subject to periodical surveys according to the applicable requirements of 19.2, Part III "Additional Surveys of Ships Depending on Their Purpose and Hull Material" of the Rules for the Classification Surveys of Ships in Service.